DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 They enable you to practice yoga without a mat when needed.

-Yoga gloves, if worn on both the hands and feet, can enable you to ditch your yoga mat on occasion.
+Yoga gloves, if worn on both the hands and feet, can enable you to ditch your yoga mat and practice yoga without a mat on occasion.
 This can be especially useful for traveling if you don’t want to invest in a travel yoga mat, or if you have extremely limited space for gear.

 Gloves can provide extra support for the wrist.

-Some types of yoga gloves are ergonomically designed to provide proper support to your wrists during practice.
-These gloves can also help to remind you to use correct alignment in poses that place a lot of pressure on your hands and wrists such as Tabletop, Plank, and Downward Facing Dog.
+Some types of yoga gloves are ergonomically designed to provide proper support to your wrists during practice and prevent wrist pain.
+These gloves can also help to remind you to use correct alignment in poses that place a lot of pressure on your hands and wrists.
+These are poses like Tabletop, Plank, and Downward Facing Dog.

 You may find that yoga gloves benefit you in other ways.
 They can be particularly useful in the winter months when the cold air might otherwise deter you from stepping onto your mat.
 Gloves and socks help to provide warmth without compromising your ability to practice.
 Other people use gloves and socks because they can help to minimize direct contact with bacteria in public spaces.